mussen081/paymenterinstaller/README.md

 ```
 ### Installing

-be sure that if you using external db that the port 3306 is open
+When You run the installer.sh You will be asked about what lenguage to use.
+rn we have: Spanish, English, Deutsch
+OPTIONS:
 ```
-After running the script, you will be asked about the language that you want to use.
-If you use "en," the script would be in English; if you use "es," it's going to be in Spanish.
+1. Español / Spanish
+2. Inglés / English
+3. Deutsch / German
 ```

 ## Alerts